 The North Star for Earth is Polaris.
 Does our next-door neighbor planet, Mars, have the same North Star as Earth?
 If not, does Mars have star located more or less above its North Pole?

 Every planet in our solar system spins on its axis.
-Earth spins once in about 24 hours.
-And if you continue the imaginary line of a planet’s axis out into space – in a northern direction as measured from earthly north – it might point to a star that’s visible to the eye.
-We call such a star a pole star, or North Star.
-On Earth, that star is Polaris.
+Earth’s spin is what defines the length of our day of approximately 24 hours.
+If you continue the imaginary line of a planet’s axis out into space – in a northern direction as measured from earthly north – it might point to a star that’s visible to the eye.
+Or it might not.

 Meanwhile, Earth’s Southern Hemisphere doesn’t have a comparable South Star.
 The nearest visible star to the south celestial pole of Earth is about 9 degrees away.